How New Pay Transparency Laws Can Combat the Labor Shortage

 Everything comes with pros and cons, including the new laws related to pay transparency.
 For employers, the biggest disadvantage is that it can open you up to potential legal action if you fail to adhere to laws or regulations.

-Pay transparency can also lead to tension and jealousy among employees if there’s a large discrepancy in salaries.
-That’s why it’s important to have clearly defined criteria for determining employee compensation before you start publicly disclosing salary details.
+Pay transparency can also lead to internal tension or second-guessing if there’s a large discrepancy in salaries that isn’t explained clearly.
+That’s why it’s important to have well-documented compensation philosophies and defined criteria for setting pay levels.

 Another disadvantage is skepticism because of massive salary ranges (like $100,000 ranges and beyond).
 This can hurt the credibility of your recruitment process because it's really not "transparent" at all...
 Rather, it’s a way of avoiding disclosure.
 Candidates can sense that and are calling these companies out.